Travel Cards: What are the best options in the UK? 2024

 Wise card

-The Wise card allows you to make payments in more than 200 countries and in more than 150 currencies.
+The Wise card allows you to spend in 160+ countries and 40+ currencies.
 Your card is linked to a handy Wise multi-currency account, which lets you hold, convert, send and spend in dozens of currencies, and manage your money on the go from your smartphone.

 Pros of the Wise card